carallon/io-module-developer-guide/source/api/net/sslkey.rst

 SslKey.null -> bool
 ===================

 Read only.
-False if the key was not loaded successfully.
+True if the key was not loaded successfully.

 SslKey.type
 ===========

 Read only.
-The key's type.
+The key type.

 .. list-table::
     :widths: 2 1 5